Integralist/integralist.co.uk/content/posts/vim.md

         Last set from ~/.vim/plugged/vim-move/plugin/move.vim
 ```

+If you want to know what the default commands that Vim defines, then take a look at [`:h index`](https://vimhelp.org/index.txt.html#index) and drill down into the various commands per 'mode'.

 > **NOTE**: Vim also has a debugger you can use: `vim -D ~/.vimrc` (see reference below for details).

 Lastly, there is the `-V<N>` flag that sets the verbosity of Vim output when starting up...